 The Audit and Risk Management Committee recommends the appointment, reappointment and replacement of the external auditor, whose remuneration is determined by the Board of Directors, after assessing his independence and impartiality.
-The external auditor's appointment takes place in the annual general assembly meeting, based on a recommendation by the Board of Directors.
+External auditor appointment takes place in the annual general assembly meeting, based on a recommendation by the Board of Directors.

 IPG gives high priority to the auditor's integrity and independence, attained by appointing a global company known for its sound professional practices and ethics.
-Hence, the Audit and Risk Management Committee recommended to the Board of Directors to reappoint the Group's external auditor, RSM Albazie & Co., for the year 2023, to present it to the annual general assembly meeting.
-The said external auditor was approved by the ordinary general assembly meeting held on 06 February 2023, in line with the requirements of the Capital Markets Authority.
+Hence, the Audit and Risk Management Committee recommended to the Board of Directors to reappoint the Group's external auditor, RSM Albazie & Co., for the year 2024, to present it to the annual general assembly meeting.
+The said external auditor was approved by the ordinary general assembly meeting held on 6 February 2024, in line with the requirements of the Capital Markets Authority.